 The National Security Agency (NSA) is constantly seeking to expand its industrial base and engage in discussions to encourage and improve industry's understanding of NSA's requirements.
 Such discussions foster industry innovation and development of products, technologies, and services applicable to NSA's requirements and enabling NSA to acquire "state of the art" goods and services.
 Because many of NSA's requirements are classified, the most productive discussions can occur only with industry representatives who have been authorized access to such information.

 The NSA Directorate of Acquisition and the Associate Directorate for Security and Counterintelligence partnered to create the Provisional Industrial Security Approval (PISA) Sponsorship Program.
-The PISA Program is a three-year program that provides an avenue for companies to receive the necessary personnel clearances to engage in classified discussions with NSA personnel.
+The PISA Program provides an avenue for companies to receive the necessary personnel clearances to engage in classified discussions with NSA personnel.
 The ability to participate in these high-level discussions should provide the company with an understanding of current and potential Agency needs, better positioning the company to be a successful Industry partner.

 For participating companies, the PISA Program will sponsor clearances for NSA SCI access for a limited number of individuals, including key management personnel (KMPs) and employees.
 Once the company has met certain requirements of the PISA Program, the company will be issued a PISA Letter, which permits cleared representatives of the company to engage in classified discussions with NSA's personnel to discuss NSA's needs and the company's potential ability to meet those needs.
 This PISA Letter is not a DoD facility clearance and accesses are not portable outside NSA.

-The PISA Program is designed to assist small businesses that offer unique capabilities required by NSA and that are either not currently contracting with this Agency or contracting in a very limited capacity.
-To participate in the PISA Program, a company must be registered in both the Central Contractors Registry (CCR) and the NSA's Acquisition Resource Center (ARC).
+The PISA Program is designed to assist small businesses that offer unique capabilities required by NSA and that are not currently contracting with this Agency.
+To participate in the PISA Program, a company must be registered in both the System for Award Management (SAM) and the NSA's Acquisition Resource Center (ARC).
 The company must also attended one of the NSA's Office of Small Business Programs' Biweekly Briefings, "Pathway to Success: A Start-up Guide to Working with NSA" briefings no more than one year prior to the submission of the Technical Recommendation.
 More information on how to register for the ARC and the briefings can be found on the Getting Started page.

 Additional questions concerning the PISA program should be directed to the PISA Program Office via email to email@example.com.